 Listen to the full podcast on thegood.com ➜

-Nitesh Garg (from Bathinda, Punjab, India) started Clankart about 1 year ago.
+Nitesh Garg (from Bathinda, Punjab, India) started Clankart over 1 year ago.

 Hello!
 I’m Nitesh Garg, the founder of Clankart.
 I’m a computer science engineer with an ardor for entrepreneurship.
 We are based out of Bathinda, India, and are trying to build a marketplace for students helping them to sell their used books online in India.

-Saurav Pathak (from Noida, Uttar Pradesh, India) started Bagisto over 4 years ago.
+Saurav Pathak (from Noida, Uttar Pradesh, India) started Bagisto almost 5 years ago.

 We currently have more than 70K downloads, about 5k GitHub stars, around 5000 community members worldwide, and more than 150 contributors who regularly contribute to Bagisto to enhance its features.

 15 Tips For Starting A Successful Ecommerce Platform (2023)

 1 of 9

 82 Marketing Ideas For An Ecommerce Platform (2023)